 A vesting period is a length of time or a milestone that must be met before employees can gain ownership of their options.

-A vesting period and lifecycle of an option typically look like this:
+The lifecycle of an option usually looks like this:

-- Cliff – the first portion of the option grant vests and the employee earns the right to exercise it.
-The typical cliff date is an employee’s one-year anniversary and call it a one-year cliff.
+- Cliff: When the first portion of the option grant vests and the employee earns the right to exercise their options.
+Many companies make the cliff the employee’s one-year anniversary and call it a one-year cliff.

 What is a strike price?